 Focused Care works on a team basis, with regular meetings to review cases.
 Based inhouse and, typically, working 2 days per week per surgery, the Focused Care worker works alongside the practice team to find solutions.
-All focused care activity is recorded on the surgery clinical system so all staff are aware of the patients current situation.
+All activity is recorded on the surgery clinical system so all staff are aware of the patients current situation.
 The practice team gets together with the focused care worker to discuss cases every month, this allows the co-ordination of clinical intervention, social intervention and allows creative solutions to emerge.
 These case discussions are the bedrock of the process through which perceptions of the patient are changed.

 It actually WORKS!

 Local commissioners have also realised the benefits of the whole person approach.
-Oldham CCG commissioned the Focused Care model to be piloted in a neighbouring surgeries which was spread to six other surgeries in Oldham
+Oldham CCG commissioned the model to be piloted in a neighbouring surgeries which was spread to six other surgeries in Oldham

 Its time to GROW